Navigating Christmas After Separation: A Guide for Parents

 - Sophie Buck

-Christmas should be a magical time for children - but when parents are separated, it can become one of the most emotionally charged periods of the year.
-Expectations, traditions, travel plans and hurt feelings can all make communication difficult and raise the stakes in an already fragile situation.
+Christmas should be a magical time for children.
+However, when parents are separated, it can become one of the most emotionally charged periods of the year.
+Expectations, traditions, travel plans, and hurt feelings can all complicate communication.
+This can raise the stakes in an already fragile situation.

-If you’re feeling the strain, please know that you’re not alone, and it is possible to create Christmas contact arrangements that feel calmer, clearer and more child-focused.
+If you’re feeling the strain, please know that you’re not alone.
+It is possible to create Christmas contact arrangements that feel calmer, clearer, and more child-focused.

 This guide explains what the Family Court expects, how to negotiate holiday contact, and what to do if you can’t agree.